History of Computers

 creates new kinds of community

-- Usenet was the first of these and still active--go to Google
+- Usenet was the first of these and still active--it can be

-with Usenet is that there is no way to kick someone out of a
+that there is no way to kick someone out of a group.
+It has

 - Bitnet was the first system of email groups